 Carrapateena is located in South Australia on the eastern margin of the Gawler Craton.

-Phase one Q3 2017 – Q1 2018: construction commenced on the accommodation village and airstrip, and development of the dual access decline continues.
+Phase one Q3 2017 – Q1 2018: construction of the accommodation village and airstrip, and development of the dual access decline continues.

-Phase two Q2 2018 – Q4 2019 (underway): phase two includes construction of above ground infrastructure, processing plant, tailings storage facility, western access road, power line and installation of the underground materials handling system.
+Phase two Q2 2018 – Q4 2019: construction of above ground infrastructure, processing plant, tailings storage facility, western access road, power line and installation of the underground materials handling system.

 Carrapateena is a copper-gold deposit hosted in a brecciated granite complex and is mostly chalcopyrite with a central high grade bornite zone.

 The deposit is shaped like a near vertical pipe and sits under approximately 500 metres of unmineralised rock cover.
 More information on Carrapateena geology can be found here.

 Carrapateena will be mined using a process called sub-level caving.
 Using this method, the deposit is blasted in 25 metre sections and then collected by loaders.
 From there it will be crushed and loaded onto a conveyer belt that transports the ore up the decline to the surface.

 The ore will be processed onsite to produce a copper concentrate containing copper and gold minerals.